terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 ### **2 Magical AI units**

 If you thought glacierbreeze was awesome (with its abilities to cool big rooms in no time using almost no energy and without requiring a hose to push hot air outside), then you ain't seen nothing yet.
-AI has
+AI supposedly has
-- amazing capabilities (first and foremost real intelligence from a clocked binary state machine that will soon reach super-human AGI intelligence!) and
+- **2.1 Amazing capabilities**.
+First and foremost **a clocked binary state machine that has real intelligence that will soon reach super-human AGI levels**.
-- very low costs (computing a single token on GPT-3 required up to a million billion (10^15) FP calculations... and I pay $20/month for GPT to generate massive numbers of tokens).
+- **2.2 Very low costs**.
+Computing **a single token on GPT-3 required up to a million billion (10^15) FP calculations**.
+I pay $20/month for GPT-5 to generate massive numbers of tokens.

 <br>